microsoft/PR-Metrics/docs/development.md

 these edge case fixes do not regress.
 Moreover, validating this extension on the server is significantly more time consuming than validating locally.

-You can use `npm run deploy:release` or `npm run deploy:debug` for server-based testing.
-Note that the deployment task can intermittently fail to deploy all dependencies, which will be seen when you run the build task.
-If this occurs, run `npm run deploy:release` or `npm run deploy:debug` and try again.
+You can use `npm run deploy` for server-based testing.

 Test validation and static analysis will be automatically performed whenever a PR is opened against the `main` branch.
 These validations must succeed for the